madhulathachavali/madhulathachavali/README.md

 ## 👩‍⚕️ About Me

-I'm a data analyst specializing in healthcare and clinical data.
-I love identifying patterns, building predictive models, and delivering insights that can guide real-world decision-making in hospitals, research, and patient care.
+I'm a data analyst specializing in Biological and clinical data.

 Currently upskilling and contributing to open projects while I search for my next opportunity.